 Projects in the pecka lab

 Upshot: Despite decades of research, a functional understanding of the neuronal mechanisms of Auditory Scene Analysis (ASA) remains elusive.
 Most studies had focused on the instant processing of simple sounds in passive settings and a head-centered (egocentric) reference frame.
-During realistic ASA, however, the continuous modulation of sensory input resulting from self-motion fundamentally impacts the processing of the sound source of interest, particularly the representation of its absolute (i.e. allocentric) location in space.
+During realistic ASA, however, the continuous modulation of sensory input resulting from self-motion fundamentally impacts the processing of the sound source of interest, particularly the representation of its egocentric relative to the absolute (i.e. allocentric) location in space.
 Moreover, identification of a particular sound source critically depends on its behavioral relevance.
 To overcome current methodological limitations, we developed an new paradigm for selective listening iin environments with multiple sound source called SIT (Sensory Island Task, Ferreiro et al., 2020, see also lab news and below for more info).
 SIT allows us to study context-dependent sound source localization during chronic recording of neuronal activity.
-The subjects rely solely on closed-loop feedback of changes in the acoustic stimulation while they navigate in a circular arena.
-The stimulation is altered in real-time depending on their position in the arena, which is tracked continuously with two high-speed cameras, and the animals are trained to locate the region of space for which the target stimulus is being presented.
-Using this new paradigm, we record from many neurons simultaneously in primary auditory cortex with multi-electrode arrays.